MacaqueNet/MacaqueNet.github.io/README.md

     - to format text on a website with really simple syntax in plain-text files (e.g. `**I want to make a bold statement.**` turns into **I want to make a bold statement.**)
     - check out, e.g., [this guide](https://guides.github.com/features/mastering-markdown/) to get started

 Knowledge of HTML is very optional.
 If you already know some, you can mix and match Markdown and HTML bits when editing the `.md` files.
-Sometimes that's useful because there's no equivalent in Markdown for what you want to do (e.g., [this line](https://github.com/ManyPrimates/manyprimates.github.io/blame/master/news.md#L59) to embed the Twitter widget on the [news page](https://manyprimates.github.io/news))
+Sometimes that's useful because there's no equivalent in Markdown for what you want to do.

 ## Making changes to the content